How to Stop Racing Thoughts at Night: An Evidence-Based Guide to Turning Off Your Brain

 During the day, daylight, physical activity, and daily tasks act as external distractions.
 But when you lie down in a dark, quiet room, all external stimuli vanish.
 Your brain, evolved to constantly scan for threats, suddenly has nothing to process except your internal thoughts.

-If you are experiencing even mild daytime stress, your nervous system remains slightly flooded with cortisol and adrenaline.
-When you inevitably can't fall asleep immediately, sleep performance anxiety sets in.
-The thought "If I don't sleep now, tomorrow is ruined" triggers a literal 'fight or flight' response, ensuring your brain stays wide awake to protect you.
+If you are experiencing even mild daytime stress, your body may still feel activated at night.
+When you inevitably can't fall asleep immediately, performance pressure can set in.
+The thought "If I don't sleep now, tomorrow is ruined" can make your brain even more alert.

 To stop overthinking at night, we cannot force the brain to shut down.
 Instead, we have to trick it into feeling safe.